INTRO

 Full disclosure: this next bit is me obsessing over a detail that has nothing to do with the contents or the quality of the box set, but maybe you'll find it interesting.
 If not, you can always skip to the next section.

 Something that struck me as odd when I saw announcements about the box was that "Life House" was two words.
 It'd always been a single word, "Lifehouse", as far as I could remember.
 Every bootleg I'd seen used the single word title.
 I'd seen references in other books, and they always used the single word title.
-In 2000, Pete released the Lifehouse Chronicles box set and the Lifehouse Chronicles companion CD, both using the single word title.
+In 2000, Pete released the Lifehouse Chronicles box set and the Lifehouse Elements companion CD, both using the single word title.
 The companion book for the radio play was titled Lifehouse, and that's how Pete refers to it in his autobiography Who I Am.
 Heck, the graphic novel included in the box set was announced in 2019 using the single word title (proof).
 So, it's gotta be one word, right?
 After the box set was announced, I asked about it on The Who's Facebook page and the answer was that "Life House" was always supposed to be two words.
 I figured this was just revisionism or someone rationalizing a last-minute screwup.
 Gotta be what's going on, right?
 Wrong.

 In the box set's book, you can see photos of some of Pete's hand-labeled acetates, and they all have "Life House" as two words.
 I was surprised.
 Then I remembered that the sleeve notes on Pete's solo debut Who Came First and The Who's Odds & Sods mention the project.
 So, I pulled out my old vinyl of both.
 Both clearly show "Life House" as two words.
 I was shocked.
 I definitely did not remember that!
 Pulled out later reissues of those two albums to see if they were consistent.
 They were not.
 The reissues had their text changed to show "Lifehouse" has a single word.